Welcome to today's edition of the Rush 24-7 podcast.

 He came clean, and look what's happened to him.

-Never ever tell the truth, especially if you get caught.
+Never, ever tell the truth, especially if you get caught.

-Just ask Charlie Wrangle.
+Just ask Charlie Wrangell.

 What is the big deal?